0x90shell/dotfiles/README.md

 ## Installation

-[The Chezmoi Package is availabe in many package management systems](https://www.chezmoi.io/install/), and that's the ideal install method to avoid manually upgrading via the "--upgrade" flag.
-When that's not available you can use these:
+The Chezmoi Package is availabe in [many package management systems](https://www.chezmoi.io/install/), and that's the ideal install method to avoid manually upgrading via the "--upgrade" flag periodically.
+Alternatively, you can use the commands below.

 One-Line Binary Install